Alaska Black Bear Hunts

 Alaska Black Bear Hunting Camps

-I provide a full camp with food; all you need is hunting gear and game bags.
-We have base camps and spike camps.
+We will be in the Tolovanna Roadhouse or in a tent camp along the river or in one of our cabin or tents off the road system.
+At a base camp, I provide a full camp with food; all you need is hunting gear and game bags.
+The Road house is not on the road.
+It is on the river.
+The roadhouse name comes from the old dog mush trail to Nome during the gold rush days (1900s).
+It is the oldest Roadhouse still standing in Alaska.
+We have the off road cabin mentioned above and another one to the south.
+We have spike camps along the river and off the road.
 Both camps have large free standing (stand up in) nylon tents (about 10x15) with plenty of mesh ventilation.
 Each tent has Rollo-cots and 3" fabric covered air and foam pads.
 Wood stoves are not needed but we do keep a campfire going on the banks of the river.
 Permafrost is usually nearby to keep drinks cool.
-We have shower tents.
-We have all the cooking apparatus needed including food.
-You bring any beer whiskey or tobacco for your needs.
+We have showers at the river lodge and off road cabin.
+You bring any beer, whiskey or tobacco for your needs.
 Give me notice if you need a light sleeping bag.
-All you really need to bring is your hunting clothes, game bags, and some mosquito spray. -- top
+All you really need to bring is your weapon, hunting clothes, game bags �(or pay us $20/bear), headnet and some mosquito spray. -- top

 Alaska Black Bear Hunting References